Pinniped Entanglement in Marine Debris

 The Marine Debris Threat

-Marine debris is any man-made object discarded, disposed of, or abandoned that enters the marine environment.
+Marine debris is any human-made object discarded, disposed of, or abandoned that enters the marine environment.
 A large portion of marine debris found in Alaska waters and on its shores is plastic fishing gear and other plastics which degrade slowly, and break into smaller and smaller fragments, affecting all parts of the ecosystem.
 In 2010, an estimated 17 billion pounds of plastic landed at sea.
 Every year many seals and sea lions in Alaska unnecessarily suffer or die from ingesting fishing gear or getting caught in marine debris.
 The Alaska Pinniped Entanglement Group - the Alaska Department of Fish and Game, the Aleut Community of St. Paul Island and NOAA Fisheries - works collaboratively to educate the public about marine debris and pinniped entanglement in Alaska.